Bombardier opening new California rail-car assembly site

 Rail car work for the San Francisco contract will be transferred to the new site in Pittsburg, California from Bombardier’s existing plant in upstate New York, the company said.

-Bombardier took possession this month of the space, which it is renting from Hitachi, a Bombardier spokesman said.
+Bombardier began renting space at the site this month, and it will be operational by the end of the year, a Bombardier spokesman said.
 The company is eying other California contracts as its rail division pursues high-single digit growth in North America.

 Bombardier said the new facility will help it meet U.S. content requirements.
 Railmakers awarded federally funded contracts for rolling stock in the United States will be required to complete 70% of the order with American content next year, compared with 60% in 2016, when the requirements were announced by the U.S. Federal Transit Administration (FTA).